numba/numba/docs/source/cuda/external-memory.rst

 ---------------

 EMM Plugins should construct memory pointer instances that represent their allocations, for return to Numba.
-The appopriate memory pointer class to use in each method is:
+The appropriate memory pointer class to use in each method is:

 - :class:`~numba.cuda.MemoryPointer`: returned from ``memalloc``